Sigmmma/c20/src/content/h1/h1-ek/h1-sapien/readme.md

   * Flycam
 * {% key "Caps lock" /%}: Start/stop animation recording.
 * {% key "Shift + Q" /%}: Exits a posessed unit while in scripted camera mode.
+These are the default values, they can be in the Tool window under Object positioning.

 See main page: [recorded-animations](~)